superseriousbusiness/gotosocial/docs/installation_guide/nginx.md

 ## Set up nginx

 First we will set up nginx to serve GoToSocial as unsecured http and then later use certbot to automatically upgrade to https.
-Please do not try use it until that's done or you'll be transmitting passwords over clear text.
+Please do not try to use it until that's done or you'll be transmitting passwords over clear text.

 First we'll write a configuration for nginx and put it in `/etc/nginx/sites-available`.